wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 ## Fixes
-[Zlib Updated - NVSE](https://www.nexusmods.com/newvegas/mods/85267) - Updates zlib to the latest version for faster loading and less stutter.
+[zlib Updated - NVSE](https://www.nexusmods.com/newvegas/mods/85267) - Updates zlib to the latest version for faster loading and less stutter.

 [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) - Not necessarily a fix per say, but contains fairly robust frame generation capabilities and can functionally double your FPS at the cost of some visual artifact.
 Would not recommend using the scaling option, ONLY the frame generation.
 Can be purchased on steam.

 ## User Interface & HUD
-[Alternate Holographic Panel](https://www.nexusmods.com/newvegas/mods/82636) - For use with the mod no pip-boy in power armor, provides an improved holographic control panel interface when activating the pip-boy.
+[Alternate Holographic Panel](https://www.nexusmods.com/newvegas/mods/82636) - For use with [No PipBoy in Power Armor](https://www.nexusmods.com/newvegas/mods/66916), provides an improved holographic control panel interface when activating the pip-boy.
 This mod is useful for those using [STARS](https://www.nexusmods.com/newvegas/mods/76016).

 [Dialogue DoF Disabler](https://www.nexusmods.com/newvegas/mods/77220) - Removes the depth of field effect while in the dialogue interface.